Contributor, Benzinga

 Coinbase has a multilayered customer service experience that begins with its online support portal.
 The FAQ is thorough, and though its automated chatbot is adequate, it faces some challenges when answering more complex questions.
 However, its support team is available for contact when the bot is unsuccessful.

-eToro expects users to come on the platform with a basic understanding of how an exchange works.
+eToro expects users to come on the platform with a basic understanding of how a cryptocurrency exchange works.
 The eToro help center answers basic questions, but it can be a bit confusing if it is your first experience with crypto.
 If you can’t get your question answered there, you can start a ticket, though it may take some time to hear back.
 You may find a more efficient route to an answer is to ask the community, another benefit of its social trading platform.

 Coinbase and eToro: Different Offerings for Different Customers